Back to Logging guides

 In the sinks component, you define a print sink, which specifies the destination to send the logs.
 To redirect them to the console, you set the type to the console sink.
 Next, you specify the source component from which the logs will originate, which is the app_logs source in this case.
 Finally, you specify that logs should be in JSON format using encoding.codec.

-Now you can run Vector:
+Now you can run Vector using Docker with the following command:

 When Vector starts, you will see output confirming that it has started: